Ritvars Rugins: Illichivets Mariupol

 On 9 January 2012 Rugins signed a contract with the Ukrainian Premier League club Illichivets Mariupol.
 He made his league debut for the club on 10 March 2012, coming on as a substitute in the 72nd minute against Shakhtar Donetsk.

 Skonto Riga

 In July 2012, Rugins returned to the Latvian Higher League, signing for Skonto Riga.

 Riga FC

 Rugins signed with Riga FC on 7 January 2019.
-Rugins departed the club at the end of the 2022 season.
+He departed the club at the end of the 2022 season.

 International career

-Rugins played for Latvia U-21 until 2010, scoring once in 12 matches.
+Rugins played for Latvia U21 until 2010, scoring once in 12 matches.
 He made his debut for the national team in a friendly match against China (0–1) on 17 November 2010.
-As of August, 2012, Rugins has been capped 8 times for the national side.
+As of August, 2012, Rugins has been capped eight times for the national side.